ging/fi-xifi-monitoring-dashboard/README.md

 fi-xifi-monitoring-dashboard
 ============================

-This widget allows you to add to your website a dynamic graph showing monitoring data of a virtual machine.
+This library allows you to add to your website, a dynamic graph showing monitoring data of a virtual machine.
+The displayed data, belongs to percentage measures of the CPU, the Disk or the RAM memory.

+It includes: monitoring API, real time monitoring widget and historic monitoring data widget.

-For proper operation of the widget is necessary to know:
+For proper operation of the widget it iss necessary to include jquery library in your web site.
-- The id of the virtual machine.
-- The user Oauth2 token (access token).
-- The region in which the machine has been deployed.
-- The period defined in seconds, for the execution of the refresh function.
-<blockquote>Set it as <code>undefined</code>, if you want to disable periodical execution.</blockquote>
-- The parameter you want to monitor ['cpu' 'disk', 'mem']
-- The id of the div where you want to include the graphic.

-In addition, a refresh button that updates the data for monitoring is included.

 -- Example of use --